stellar/django-polaris/docs/index.rst

 Polaris uses environment variables that should be defined in the environment or included in ``BASE_DIR/.env`` or ``POLARIS_ENV_PATH``.
 Below are the definitions for each variable used by Polaris.

+ACTIVE_SEPS: Required
+    A list of Stellar Ecosystem Proposals (SEPs) to run using Polaris.
+Polaris uses this list to configure various aspects of the deployment, such as the endpoint available and settings required.

+    Ex. ``ACTIVE_SEPS=sep-1,sep-10,sep-24``

 LOCAL_MODE
     A boolean value indicating if Polaris is in a local environment.
 Defaults to ``False``.
     The value will be read from the environment using ``environ.Env.bool()``.